SoftSmithy/softsmithy-lib/lib/index.md

-# The SoftSmithy Utility Library
-A Java utility library

 The SoftSmithy Utility Library is the core of this project.
 It provides many different general utility classes and frameworks.

 ## Documentation